KovaaK/SensitivityMatcher/README.md

 If the game that you are coming from is not listed, select "Measure any game" and enter your best guess, then:

 1) Perform rotation(s) to see if the guess undershoots or overshoots.
-2) Nudge the upper/lower bounds depending on under/overshoot using the hotkeys below.
+2) Nudge the estimation upper/lower bounds using the hotkeys below.
 3) Test rotations again.
 Repeat the calibration process until the script converges to a measurement.
 4) Once you've finished measuring, you can match it to any game you like using last section's procedures.
 Or, if the game is already listed, you can simply select it to convert the value immediately.